mts-sjsu/cmpe-283-fall-22/assignment2/README.md

 sudo dmesg
 ```
 This should show the newly implemented `printk` message in the host VM detailing the number of exits and number of cycles.
+The screenshot shows the result, where the upper window is the inner VM, and the lower window is the host VM.